nick-youngblut/HTSSIP/cran-comments.md

 * The Windows build error: "cannot open file 'startup.Rs': No such file or directory" should be fixed.
 * We have reduced the run times for both building vignettes and running tests.
+* We have made the package description more descriptive and included references with DOIs.